What is PAL?

 NOTE: YOU DO NOT HAVE TO USE A DISPLAY BOARD!

-In your PAL packet there is a page that lists some types of projects that you can choose from, or you can create your own.
 If you are planning on using a computer, you will have to provide your own laptop.
 They will be guarded by the teachers in between the afternoon and evening presentations.

-TVs, VCRs, outlets, extra floor and wall space are available, but they need to be requested in advance.
+Outlets and extra floor and wall space are available, but they need to be requested in advance.
 Please see your core teacher for special requests.
 STUDENT MADE VIDEOS ONLY!

 Can I give away things?